 Trials can be lengthy, expensive, and emotionally difficult.
 They cover issues such as property division, alimony, business valuation, and child custody.
 New Jersey is an equitable distribution state, which means that marital property owned by you and your spouse will be divided according to what is fair in your particular case.
 Fairness is based on a variety of factors, including the parties' economic circumstances, and unlike in some states (i.e.-community property states), marital property is not automatically divided on an equal (50-50) basis.Discuss Your Needs with a Divorce Lawyer in Monmouth or Middlesex County

 At Goldstein Law Group, our divorce lawyers have strong community ties to Middlesex County and the surrounding area, coupled with high-quality legal training.
 We use our experience and skills to pursue favorable outcomes for individuals from Old Bridge and Freehold to Manalapan and Red Bank.
-If you need a diligent Middlesex or Monmouth County divorce attorney to guide you through divorce proceedings, contact us at 732-967-6777 or via our online form.
+If you need a diligent Middlesex or Monmouth County attorney to guide you through the divorce roadmap, contact us at 732-967-6777 or via our online form.